sjbrown/misc_work/deckahedron/mod_deckahedron_world_gm_guide.md

 ## Villians (aka "Bosses", aka "The Big Bad")

-## Intrigue
+## 3-way NPC Conflicts

+Rock-Paper-Scissors, or 3-virtues-pick-2.

-Intrigues are just puzzles that always have a cost - there's no perfect solution.
+Puzzles that have an unavoidable cost - there's no perfect solution.
 Sometimes it's about choosing an imperfect side.

 Powerful ways for players to say something about the themes of the story and the personality of their characters.

-The dwarves
+---
+# Signals From Players
+---

+`TODO`

+ * the resources they choose, particularly move cards
+ * body language - smiling, how animated they get
+ * when they take a long time to make one decision
+   - usually a good sign, but also gauge others' reactions to delay
+ * when they argue amongst each other - and the degree to which they argue
+   - this one is a tricky balance
+ * the tone they take when acting out player dialogue
+   - bored? excited?

+---
+# Appendix 1
+---

- * hold a 100-year-grudge against the elves
+ * What's a city in Europe?
+ * What's vegetable did you eat yesterday?
- * see the humans as weak
+ * Who is the worst Hollywood director?
- * face elimination at the hands of the orcs

-The humans

- * have a financially favourable armistice with the orcs
- * desire the wood of the elves' forest
- * will do anything for money
- * could retreat to behind the elves and be safe

-The elves

- * do everything by the book / rule of law / decision by committee
- * hold a strong impermeable border in the forest - could hold off the orcs
- * desire the elimination of the orcs, seen as morally abominable
+ * Name a one-hit wonder musical group.
+ * What's a shop where women buy clothing?
+ * What's something you buy at a hardware store?
+ * What's my mother's favourite TV show?